 We compiled a step-by-step guide on how to start a blog.
 It doesn’t take much capital and the majority of the capital will go to hosting services.
 The hosting services’ cost will range depending on the provider, extra add-ons, SSL, and other nuances.

 Firstly, you need to pick a niche.
 We would suggest a topic you’re passionate about, so you don’t get bored.
+That’s the first step to how to start a blog.
 It doesn’t have to be restricted to one time.
 There are bloggers out there who do food, beauty, lifestyle, and travel.
 It’s really easy to know how to start a blog.

 Check domain registries